unlocomqx/dynamicproduct-docs/docs/16-php-calculation.md

 ?> Initially, the `$weight` variable will contain the weight formula result

 ### Quantity calculation using PHP
-The quantity calculation is also very similar to [the price calculation](16-php-calculation.md?id=price-calculation-using-php).
+The quantity calculation is also very similar to [the price calculation](16-php-calculation.md?id=price-calculation-using-php), but here's the two differences:
-The only difference is that the variable that you need to assign is called `$qty`.
+- The variable that you need to assign is called `$qty`
+- The file names are `quantity.php` and `quantityX.php` to target a product with ID=**X**
 Here are some examples:
 ```php
 // Retract from the stock by meter squared instead of units